assadounto/assadounto/README.md

 - 👀 I’m interested in Python, c, c++ ,javascript,html,css
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on web development and app development
-- 📫 How to reach me adukyerer@gmail.com
+- 📫 How to reach me adukyerer@gmail.com and https://wa.link/k48thi
+-

 <!---
 assadounto/assadounto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.